JoshuaWar/hello-word/README.md

 # EZobject2xml
 _by Alexandre CHAPELLE_

-The aim of this module is to easily save and load any object data into/from a xml file.
+The aim of this python module is to easily save and load any object data into/from a xml file.

-This module has only one object "xmltool" with 2 functions:
+This module has only one object _xmltool_ with 2 functions:

-#### For saving an object into a xml file, you just have to:
+#### For saving an object into a xml file, you just have to code (python):
 ```python
 myXmltool = xmltool()